swcarpentry/shell-novice/00-intro.md

 rather than to do calculations itself.
 The most popular Unix shell is Bash, the Bourne Again SHell
-(so-called because it's derived from a shell written by Stephen Bourne&mdash;this is what passes for wit among programmers).
+(so-called because it's derived from a shell written by Stephen Bourne --- this is what passes for wit among programmers).
 Bash is the default shell on most modern implementations of Unix, and in most packages that provide Unix-like tools for Windows.